 Active Project Support

-- Monitor and track executive search project tasks and timelines as outlined in the executive search process matrix.
+- Monitor and track executive search project tasks and timelines as outlined in the search process matrix.

 - Monitor incoming search activity and emails daily and categorize applicant materials in a timely manner.